-- Distance: Approximately 50 miles (80 km)
+- Distance: Approximately 50km

-- Duration: Five to six days
+- Duration: Four to five days

 - Start point: Paro